bollu/bollu.github.io/README.md

   trees: if we remove an element from any circuit (loop) in a graph, what we are left with is a tree.

-A matroid can be completely categoried by knowing either the bases or the circuits of that matroid.
+A matroid can be completely categorized by knowing either the bases or the circuits of that matroid.

 A rank function of a matroid $M \equiv \langle X, I \rangle$